tdv/nanorpc/README.md

 - NO code generation
 - you can use types from stl, such as vector, list, set, map, string, etc. and similar types from the boost library
 - customization for serialization and transtorpt and easy interface for beginners
-- HTTP transport based on boost.asio and boost.beast
+- HTTP/HTTPS transport based on boost.asio and boost.beast

 **NOTE**
 Currently, C++ reflection is not supported out of the box, so this library has some restrictions in using types for function parameters and for return values.